-Prayer is connecting link between humanity and divinity.
-In prayers, humanity draws grace, mercy and help from divinity.
+Prayer is connecting the link between humanity and divinity.
+In prayers, humanity draws grace, mercy, and help from divinity.
 It is a profound depth of communion between God and man.
 Recognizing the efficacy of prayer, the disciples ask the Lord Jesus to teach them how to pray.
-The Lord however gave them more than what they asked; He gave them a divine template for prayer which is The Lord’s Prayer.
+The Lord gave them more than they asked; He gave them a divine template for prayer: The Lord’s Prayer.

-A template that transcends generation and will forever remain bedrock for prayer of praise and worship, with a bit of intercession and supplication.
-A complete prayer pattern you may call it.
+A template that transcends generations and will forever remain the bedrock for the prayer of praise and worship, with a bit of intercession and supplication.
+A complete prayer pattern, you may call it.

 The Lord’s Prayer Text